andrzejka-dev/flexchamp/README.md

 ✨ FlexChamp

 FlexChamp is a comprehensive flexibility training app designed for gymnasts of all skill levels.
-Master dream gymnastics moves with proper technique, prevent injuries, and watch your progress along the way.
+Master dream gymnastics moves with proper technique, prevent injuries and watch your progress along the way.

 "You're only as young as your spine is flexible." - Bob Harper